-Las Vegas, Nevada - Planeta.com
+Las Vegas, Nevada

 Strip – The strip requires a love or at minimum tolerance of crowds.

-Henderson has its own pavillion, a Scandinavian bakery and some of the finest small libraries in the country.
+Henderson has a brand new events center (and minor league hockey / indoor football arena) under construction, and some of the finest small libraries in the country.

-Summerlin is a growing sports hub with City National Arena and the brand new Aviators stadium.
-Kudos to the designers of master-planned satellite communities.
+Summerlin is a growing sports hub with City National Arena and the brand new Aviators baseball stadium.

 Outdoors